The Routledge Handbook of European Criminology

 The editors have assembled a cast of leading voices to reflect on differences and commonalities, elaborate on theoretically grounded comparisons and reflect on emerging themes in criminology in Europe.
 After the editors’ introduction, the book is organised in three parts:

-This book gives some indication of the richness and scope of the emerging comparative European criminology.
-It will be required reading for anyone who wants to understand trends in crime and its control across Europe.
-It will be a valuable teaching resource, especially at postgraduate level, as well as an important reference point for researchers and scholars of criminology across Europe.
+This book gives some indication of the richness and scope of the emerging comparative European criminology and will be required reading for anyone who wants to understand trends in crime and its control across Europe.
+It will also be a valuable teaching resource, especially at postgraduate level, as well as an important reference point for researchers and scholars of criminology across Europe.

 "An ambitious book--the first of its kind… Summing Up: Highly recommended." - P. Beirne, University of Southern Maine, CHOICE